How the New ACA Full-Time Employee Definition Affects You

 Further Reading

-With open enrollment season in full swing, now's the perfect time to evaluate your employee health insurance benefits.
-Unfortunately, a recent Aflac survey reveals that most employees don't spend enough time evaluating their benefits packages. ...
+With open enrollment season in full swing, now is the perfect time to evaluate your employee health insurance benefits.
+Unfortunately, a recent Aflac survey shows many employees spend very little time reviewing their benefits packages.
+For a practic...

 Companies usually use some type of employee performance evaluation to assess successes and gaps in performance and convey these assessments to employees.
-Although this might be helpful, it's not enough.
-If you want your employees to be more engaged a...
+Although this can be helpful, it isn't enough on its own.
+If you want your employees to be more...

-The complex interaction among evolving employee needs for medical services, skyrocketing health provider costs, and lingering uncertainty over health care reform is transforming traditional health benefits programs from top to bottom.
-The lingerin...
+The complex interaction among evolving employee needs for medical services, rising health provider costs, and ongoing uncertainty over health care reform is transforming traditional employer-sponsored health benefits from top to bottom.
+The lingeri...